iron-software/IronPdfNode.Examples/examples/angular-to-pdf/README.md

 ***Based on <https://ironpdf.com/examples/angular-to-pdf/>***

-Leverage the `fromUrl` method in IronPDF to create a PDF from a web address.
-This method generates a PDF instantaneously, but it might face challenges in loading JavaScript or fonts efficiently.
-To counter this, employ the `waitFor` class, choosing a suitable wait type and defining a maximum duration for the wait.
+Employ the `fromUrl` method with IronPDF to create a PDF document directly from a URL.
+This action is executed instantly, but this quick rendering can encounter problems while loading JavaScript or fonts.
+To circumvent these issues, it's recommended to utilize the `waitFor` class.
+Here, you can designate a suitable wait type and set a limit on the waiting duration.

-Here are some issues that can arise if JavaScript or fonts do not load properly:
+Issues that may arise from inadequately loaded JavaScript or fonts include:

-- Text content not appearing
+- Text content becoming invisible
-- Content appearing improperly
+- Content appearing incorrectly